rrubberr/LuxRender/README.md

 The LuxRender Flatpak is intended for use with modern Linux systems, and has been confirmed to build on a wide variety of current distributions from Debian and Ubuntu, to Fedora and RHEL, and is developed on Gentoo.

-Support for Windows and MacOS is not planned, although there is no reason the system could not still be compiled for those systems.
+Support for Windows and MacOS is not planned, although none of these changes prevent compilation on those systems.

-Users of older Linux systems, Mac OSX, and Windows, should use the legacy [LuxRender 1.6 binaries](https://wiki.luxcorerender.org/Previous_Version).
+Users of extremely old Linux systems (i.e. Ubuntu 18.04), Mac OSX, and Windows, should use the legacy [LuxRender 1.6 binaries](https://wiki.luxcorerender.org/Previous_Version).